 This is an extremely scary thing to put out into the world, or to even admit to those I love, but it has been the women that have put themselves out there in this way that have had the greatest impact on me.
 That have inspired me.
 More than that, they have literally altered my perception of myself and where I fit in the world.
 If I can affect even one person the way they have affected me then I better freaking get over myself :).

 Staying true to these commitments has involved some scary financial and emotional commitments, which had you asked me 2 months ago would have inspired me to say something along the lines of “I’m not ready for that”, or “That’s not for me,” or “Maybe one day.”
 Ultimately, I would have told you they were completely out of my realm of reality.

 I can’t remember what exactly shifted my mind, but one day something clicked.
 No one is going to invest in me before I invest in myself.
 And, absolutely no one is going to be able to really know me, unless I know me and show them.
 And, I’m definitely never going to reach the levels I want to reach unless I start believing and seeing that I can.

 Fuck, but who even am I really?
 And, how do I show people all sides of me?
 Do I even want to?

 Sidenote: I still get lost in this spiral daily so don’t be under any illusions that I have any of this figured out.

 Surrounded by Badassery

 So, I started aggressively surrounding myself with these women.
-Women who have been through the thick of it (are honest about that) and that have come out the other side stronger and more themselves than ever.
-Females that are so unapologetically themselves that it makes some people uncomfortable.
+Women who have been through the thick of it (are honest about that) and who have come out the other side stronger and more themselves than ever.
+Females are so unapologetically themselves that it makes some people uncomfortable.

 There is no denying that I am already extremely blessed to have some absolutely wonderful and strong female role models in my life but, if I’m being really honest, I wasn’t ready to invite them into this journey yet.